meduzen/easings/README.md

 ## Installation

 1. `npm install easings.scss` pulls the package into your project.
-2. `@import '~easings.scss';` in a SCSS file adds the custom properties at `:root` level and make all SCSS easings variables available.
+2. `@import '~easings.scss';` in a SCSS file make all the easings available as SCSS variables in addition to adding them at [`:root`](https://developer.mozilla.org/en-US/docs/Web/CSS/:root) level.

 This means the `@import` statement…
 ```scss